opensafely/documentation/docs/opensafely-cli.md

 To exit, press ++control+c++ in the command line - this also shuts down the container.
 Or alternatively go to File -> shutdown in the JupyterLab tab.

-### `unzip` - unzipping csv files
+### `unzip` - unzipping CSV files

 For performance and storage reasons on the backend, you must use the compressed `csv.gz` output format for cohortextractor output files.
-However, you may need to inspect the raw csv data.
-You can easily unzip a csv file with
+However, you may need to inspect the raw CSV data.
+You can easily unzip a CSV file with

 ```bash
 opensafely unzip outputs/input.csv.gz